2.5. Automatic Differentiation¶ Open the notebook in SageMaker Studio Lab

 2.5.5.
 Discussion¶

 You have now gotten a taste of the power of automatic differentiation.
-The development of libraries for calculating derivatives both automatically and efficiently has been a massive productivity booster for deep learning practitioners, liberating them to focus on loftier concerns.
-Moreover, autograd permits us to design massive models for which pen and paper gradient computations would be prohibitively time consuming.
+The development of libraries for calculating derivatives both automatically and efficiently has been a massive productivity booster for deep learning practitioners, liberating them so they can focus on less menial.
+Moreover, autograd lets us design massive models for which pen and paper gradient computations would be prohibitively time consuming.
 Interestingly, while we use autograd to optimize models (in a statistical sense) the optimization of autograd libraries themselves (in a computational sense) is a rich subject of vital interest to framework designers.
 Here, tools from compilers and graph manipulation are leveraged to compute results in the most expedient and memory-efficient manner.

 For now, try to remember these basics: (i) attach gradients to those variables with respect to which we desire derivatives; (ii) record the computation of the target value; (iii) execute the backpropagation function; and (iv) access the resulting gradient.